Can't do away with Nehru's legacy by removing Congressmen from NMML Society: Gehlot to Centre

 According to an order issued on Tuesday, Prime Minister Narendra Modi is the president of the society and Defence Minister Rajnath Singh its vice president.
 "It is condemnable and very unfortunate that the government has dropped all liberal voices and independent scholars from reconstituted NMML Society.
 All names, which believed in Nehru's ideology, have been removed," Gehlot said.

-"Govt wont' be able to do away wd Nehruji's legacy by such petty steps (sic)," the chief minister tweeted.
-Union ministers Amit Shah, Nirmala Sitharaman, Ramesh Pokhriyal, Prakash Javadekar, V Muraleedharan and Prahlad Singh Patel, ICCR chairman Vinay Sahsrabudhhe, Prasar Bharti chairman A Surya Prakash, secretaries of Expenditure, Culture and Housing and Urban Affairs, are members of the NMML Society.
+"Govt won't be able to do away with Nehruji's legacy by such petty steps (sic)," the chief minister tweeted.
+Union ministers Amit Shah, Nirmala Sitharaman, Ramesh Pokhriyal, Prakash Javadekar, V Muraleedharan and Prahlad Singh Patel, ICCR chairman Vinay Sahasrabuddhe, Prasar Bharti chairman A Surya Prakash, secretaries of Expenditure, Culture and Housing and Urban Affairs, are members of the NMML Society.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)